shopsys/shopsys/docs/storefront/authentication.md

 `refreshAuth`
 This function parses the refresh token from the token cookie and tries to refresh the access token.
 It uses `setTokensToCookies` to both refresh them and then store them in a cookie.
 In the case of a successful refresh, tokens are immediately available for subsequent requests.

-While the urql is refreshing tokens, all other calls are paused.
+While the URQL is refreshing tokens, all other calls are paused.
 After successful refresh, previously forbidden requests are re-executed with the new access token.

 For logging the user in/out we can use `useAuth` hook.